 Lease agreement: pub or restaurant with flat over

-This is a comprehensive lease for letting a pub or licensed restaurant with a flat or maisonette above for the tenant to live.
+This is a comprehensive lease for letting a pub or licensed restaurant that has a flat or maisonette above for the tenant to live in.
 The premises may be detached or connected.
-Features are: service charge provision; guarantor; break provision; rent review options; option for assignment; sub-letting not allowed; ss 24-28 opt-out; full, draft agreement for security deposit.

 - Solicitor approved

 - Guidance notes included

 - Money back guarantee